+Provide a brief summary of the data set.
+The data is collected throughout the Clay County, MN area.
+The study includes counts and estimates of the number of people who are homeless.
+The study is required by HUD each January.
 What was the purpose for developing this data set?
 The purpose of the survey is to provide a snapshot or point in time count and survey of people experiencing homelessness in Clay County, MN.
 Provide the year (and optionally month, or month and day) for when the data was collected.
 January 2019 Briefly describe the methodology for the data collection.
 CoC Describe the total population from which the sample was taken.
 The total population of Clay County, MN in 2018 was 63,955 (US Census 2018 population estimates).
 Describe the demographics of the respondents or characteristics of the unit of measure, and the number of respondents or units surveyed.
 A total of 216 people were interviewed.
 Women accounted for 50% of the population, men were 49%, transgender were .5% and gender non-conforming were .5%.
 The racial composition was 60% White, 15% Black or African American, 12.5% American Indian or Alaska Native, .5% Asian, .5% Native Hawaiian or Other Pacific Islander, and 11% were two or more races, 13.4% of all races combined were Hispanic or Latino.
-3 Data Source Name State of Homelessness in Fargo-Moorhead Metro List the name of the organization or individual who originated the data set.
-The FM Coalition to End Homelessness in collaboration with the United Way of Cass-Clay Provide a brief summary of the data set.
-The report utilizes data from a number of sources: two Continuums of Care, local homeless service providers, homeless shelters, an Everyone Counts Survey, and the Homeless Management Information which showed that 3,283 individuals received homeless services in 2018.
+8 Data Source Name State of Homelessness in Fargo-Moorhead Metro List the name of the organization or individual who originated the data set.
+The FM Coalition to End Homelessness in collaboration with the United Way of Cass-Clay Provide a brief summary of the data set. service providers, homeless shelters, an Everyone Counts Survey, and the Homeless Management Information which showed that 3,283 individuals received homeless services in 2018.
 What was the purpose for developing this data set?
 The purpose of the report is to provide an in-depth analysis of who is experiencing homelessness in the Fargo, ND-Moorhead, MN area and to identify what their needs are.

 How comprehensive is the coverage of this administrative data?
 Is data collection concentrated in one geographic area or among a certain population?

 This administrative data is extremely comprehensive.
 Data collection included most of the population of Cass County, North Dakota, and Clay County, Minnesota.
 It covers the entire Fargo-Moorhead Metro area and focused specifically on those experiencing homelessness.

 What time period (provide the year, and optionally month, or month and day) is covered by this data set?
 Data in the report covers 2018 and January-May of 2019.

 What is the status of the data set (complete, in progress, or planned)?

 Complete